afumchris/7DaysOfPython/journal/days/day1.md

 Expressions:

 These are combinations of values, variables, and operators that can be evaluated to produce a result.
-For example, 2×(3+4) 2×(3+4) is an expression.
+For example, 2×(3+4).
+2×(3+4) is an expression.

 ## Variables:

-variables are used to store and manage data.
+Variables are used to store and manage data.
 A variable is essentially a name assigned to a memory location that holds a value.
 When you create a variable, you are allocating space in memory to store data, and you can later reference that data using the variable name.
 Python is dynamically typed, meaning you don't need to explicitly declare the data type of a variable; Python infers it based on the assigned value.

 Here's a basic example of variable usage in Python:
 ```
 # Variable assignment
 age = 20
-name = "chris"
+name = "Chris"
 height = 1.95
 ```